Towards Fine-Grained Code-Switch Speech Translation with Semantic Space Alignment: Experiments

 \subsection{Ablation Studies}

-As shown in Table~\ref{tab_ablation} , we consider the following variants: \begin{itemize} \item{\emph{w/o MoE Speech Projector.}} In this variant, we replace the MoE speech projector with a single MLP projector having the same number of layers and ReLU activation.
-Consequently, the language-specific loss and the intra-group load balancing loss are removed, along with Stage 2.
-From Line $2$, we observe that replacing the MoE speech projector with an MLP projector leads to a significant performance drop, highlighting the effectiveness of our proposed MoE speech projector design in capturing fine-grained representations for CS speech. \item{\emph{w/o $\mathcal{L}_{lang}$ and $\mathcal{L}_{balance}$.}} To verify the benefit of our carefully designed loss functions, we evaluate a variant in which $\mathcal{L}_{lang}$ and $\mathcal{L}_{balance}$ are removed during Stages 2 and 3.
-As shown in Line $3$, we find a notable performance degradation, indicating that these two auxiliary loss play an important role in guiding expert specialization and routing consistency. \item{\emph{conventional $\mathcal{L}_{balance}$}.} To make a direct comparison, We replace our proposed $\mathcal{L}_{balance}$ with the conventional $\mathcal{L'}_{balance}$ proposed in~\cite{fedus2022switch}: where $f'_{il} =\frac{1}{{T_j}} \sum_{T_j} \mathds{1}\{\text{argmax}\ p(h_l^t)_i=i\}$, and $P'_{il} = \frac{1}{{T_j}}\sum_{T_j} p(h_l^t)_i$.
+As shown in Table~\ref{tab_ablation}, we consider the following variants: \begin{itemize} \item{\emph{w/o MoE Speech Projector.}} In this variant, the MoE speech projector is replaced with a single MLP projector that adopts the same number of layers and ReLU activation.
+Accordingly, the language-specific loss and the intra-group load balancing loss are removed, along with Stage 2.
+As indicated in Line $2$, replacing the MoE speech projector with an MLP projector leads to a significant performance drop, highlighting the effectiveness of our proposed MoE speech projector in capturing fine-grained representations for CS speech. \item{\emph{w/o $\mathcal{L}_{\text{lang}}$ or $\mathcal{L}_{\text{balance}}$.}} To validate the benefit of our carefully designed loss functions, we evaluate the variant in which $\mathcal{L}_{\text{lang}}$ or $\mathcal{L}_{\text{balance}}$ is excluded from Stages 2 and 3.
+As shown in Line $3$ and $4$, we find a notable performance degradation, indicating that these two auxiliary losses play an important role in guiding expert specialization as well as routing consistency. \item{\emph{w/o $\mathcal{L}_{\text{transition}}$.}} We remove $\mathcal{L}_{\text{transition}}$ from Stages 3 and 4 to evaluate its impact.
+As illustrated in Line $5$, the resulting performance decline suggests that the transition loss facilitates smoother adaptation across different domains. \item{\emph{conventional $\mathcal{L}'_{\text{balance}}$}.} For a direct comparison, we replace our proposed $\mathcal{L}_{\text{balance}}$ with the conventional $\mathcal{L}'_{\text{balance}}$ introduced by~\citet{fedus2022switch}: where $f'_{il} =\frac{1}{{T}} \sum_{T} \mathds{1}\{\arg\max_r\ p_r(h_l^t)=i\}$, and $P'_{il} = \frac{1}{{T}}\sum_{T} p_i(h_l^t)$.

-This allows us to assess the impact of our proposed loss design on expert utilization and training stability.
-We find that this variant leads to slightly lower performance, suggesting that our customized balance loss better facilitates stable and effective expert utilization.
+This comparison allows us to assess how different balancing objectives affect expert utilization and training stability.
+Results in Line~$6$ show a slightly lower performance, suggesting that our customized balance loss better facilitates stable and effective expert utilization within our MoE framework.

+\item{\emph{w/o Stage 1.}} For this variant, training starts from Stage 2 with all expert weights randomly initialized.
+As shown in Line~$7$, removing Stage 1 causes a noticeable decline in performance.
+In addition, we observe that the training loss decreases more slowly, suggesting that Stage~1 helps provide a better initialization for subsequent stages and contributes to improved final performance.